futurewei-cloud/merak/deployments/env_setup/kube-cluster/README.md

 To install flannel:
 `kubectl apply -f https://raw.githubusercontent.com/flannel-io/flannel/master/Documentation/kube-flannel.yml`

 All done with k8s setup!

+## Install other dependencies like ovs:
+___

+`ansible-playbook -i aws-host prepare_machine.yml`
+The current `prepare_machine.yml` file will also install python and python-docker, which then used for pulling docker images later.

+## Pull docker images:
+___

+`ansible-playbook -i aws-host pull_image.yml`